RJMillerLab/ModelTables/README.md

 1. Contains valid and verified metadata (BibTeX entries, paper links, GitHub repositories).
 2. Has no duplicate entries—retain only the card with the highest `downloads` count if duplicates exist.
 3. Downloads the associated data locally and reads it for further processing.
-4. Annotates the dataset with citation information to build a **citation graph** that reflects inter-card relationships (i.e., a card’s associated paper cites another card's associated paper).
+4. Annotates the dataset with citation information to build a **citation graph** that reflects inter-card relationships (i.e., a card's associated paper cites another card's associated paper).

 We will leverage a **Citation Graph API** to annotate and establish these relationships.